 Installing Python Packages under Windows

-To install Python packages (“eggs”) from the Python language’s package manager pip, follow our instructions below.
-This can be done without Administrator access in a per-user, per-project clean manner with virtualenv. virtualenv is the industry-standard way of developing and running Python.
-Virtualenv is available in our environment for current Python 2 and Python 3 packages.
+To install Python packages (“eggs”) from the Python language’s package manager “pip,” follow our instructions below.
+This can be done without Administrator access in a per-user, per-project clean manner with virtualenv.
+Virtualenv is the industry-standard way of developing and running Python.
+Virtualenv is available in our environment for current Python 3 packages.

-This Guide applies to the following MCECS labs where python 2 and 3 are installed:
+This Guide applies to the following MCECS labs where Python is installed:

 EB General lab (Eb 325), FAB General Lab (FAB 55-17), MCAE Lab (EB 420) and Civil 3D lab (EB 385).